 Do you have extra rooms and don't mind a stranger living in your house?
 You can rent it via AirBnB.
 It's essentially a lodging search engine that's grown to become a huge business.
 People go on the site, search for lodging, and if they rent from you then you get a share of the revenue.
 You're responsible for being the operator but it's pretty straightforward stuff.

 I once had a friend who would rent out his apartment on Airbnb and crash on a friend's couch each time it was rented out!

 Virtual assistants are enjoying a boost in popularity with the rise of independent businesses like blogging.
 Virtual assistants often become indispensable members of the team because there are so many tasks that need to be done.
 A VA can be hired for one-time-only jobs, recurring tasks, or a mixture of both.
 If you own a computer and have an internet connection, you could do some of these tasks from the comfort of your own home.

 If you don't know where to start, check out Gina Horkey's 30 Days to Virtual Assistant Success.

 11. Become a Freelance Social Media Manager

-If becoming a VA was tempting, there are other “higher skill” tasks that can pay even more if you have the experience.
+If becoming a VA was tempting, other “higher skill” tasks can pay even more if you have the experience.
 Social media is HUGE and many sites need someone who can manage it for them.
 Social media means more traffic, traffic means more revenue, so this is the type of job that is in high demand and relatively high pay.
 If you're good at social media, being a manager might be a good direction to go in.

-As you grow in ability, this is the type of thing you can do for multiple sites and really skyrocket your income.
+As you grow in ability, this is the type of thing you can do for multiple sites and skyrocket your income.

 12. Become a UserTesting